 The Save As Draft dialog appears.
 The default name of the draft is the task name from the task template.

 You can configure workspace to periodically auto-save the information entered by a user as a draft.
 If auto-save is enabled and a user is working on a draft, the draft is saved periodically.
-In case of auto-save, the default name of the task is automatically taken.
+If there is auto-save, the default name of the task is automatically taken.

 For more information, see Save Draft Periodically in Managing Preferences.